Camp Far West Reservoir

 Camp Far West Reservoir (also known as Camp Far West Lake) is a small reservoir in the foothills of Northern California located approximately 8 mi east of Wheatland, California and 45 mi northeast of Sacramento.
 The lake forms the meeting point of three California counties, Placer, Nevada and Yuba.
 The lake was formed by the Bear River and Rock Creek, near what was formerly the confluence of the two streams.
 The dam was constructed in 1963 as part of the California State Water Project to control flooding in the Central Valley (California), and to provide hydroelectric power to the surrounding area.
-The facility is owned and operated by the South Sutter Water District.